 - Western Australia — Health and Disability Services Complaints Office

 Complaints about MPS aged care can also be made to the Aged Care Quality and Safety Commission.
-Read their fact sheet about their complaints service.
+Read the commission's complaints service fact sheet.

 Reporting